-Three new rocky fishing reefs have been built in and around Corio Bay to give more fishers access to some of Victoria's bread and butter species like King George whiting, snapper and calamari.
+Three new rocky fishing reefs were built in and around Corio Bay in 2021 to give more fishers access to some of Victoria's bread and butter species like King George whiting, snapper and calamari.

 The new reefs are part of the State Government's $35 million plan to get more people fishing, more often and complement the removal of commercial net fishing from Corio Bay in 2018.

 To provide more homes for fish, $2.5 million is being invested to install several varieties of reef in Port Phillip.